Mastro 👨🍳 Docs

 On the client

-It’s important to remember that the above file (import_map.json, deno.json or package.json) will not be loaded into the browser, and neither will any packages it contains.
-This is good, because packages intended to be run on the server are often very big and it would slow down your website a lot if all your website visitors had to download them.
-If you need third-party packages on the client, you should use a separate import map in your HTML.
+It’s important to remember that the above file (deno.json or package.json) will not be loaded into the browser – and unless you use a bundler, neither will any packages it contains.
+This is a good, because packages intended to be run on the server are often very big and would slow down your website if all your website visitors had to download them.

 CDN

-If the library you want to add is publishing a CDN url (e.g. jsDelivr or UNPKG), use that.
+If the library you want to add is pre-bundling and published to a CDN (e.g. jsDelivr or UNPKG), use that.
 If they’re only advertising an NPM (or JSR) package, you can use the esm.sh CDN.
 To enable the bundler that’s built into esm.sh, add ?bundle at the end of the URL:

 <!doctype html>